Multistorey car park: Precast parking structures

-As multi-story car parks have become more common since the middle of the twentieth century, many constructions of such structures have been using precast concrete to reduce the construction time.
+As multi-storey car parks have become more common since the middle of the twentieth century, many constructions of such structures have been using precast concrete to reduce the construction time.
 The design involves putting parking structure parts together.
-The parts of precast concrete include multi-story structural wall panels, interior and exterior columns, structural floors, girders, wall panels, stairs and slabs.
+The parts of precast concrete include multi-storey structural wall panels, interior and exterior columns, structural floors, girders, wall panels, stairs, and slabs.
 The precast concrete parts are transported using flatbed semi-trailers to the sites.
 The structural floor modules may need to be laid tilted during the transportation in order to cover as large floor area as possible while they can be easily transported on the roadways.
 The modules are lifted using precast concrete lifting anchor systems at the sites for assembly.
 Decorations may include using of covers to close the holes in the precast concrete that contains the lifting anchors, and installing facades to the exterior of the structures.

 In modern construction of the precast modules, there are other features to improve the strength of the structure.
 An example is to use prestressed strands on post-tensioned concrete for the construction of the shear walls.
-Another example is the use of carbon-fiber-reinforced polymer to replace steel wire mesh to lighten the load and yield more corrosion resistant especially for the cold-climate areas which use salt for melting snow.
+Another example is the use of carbon-fiber-reinforced polymer to replace steel wire mesh to lighten the load and yield more corrosion resistance especially for the cold-climate areas which use salt for melting snow.

 Architectural value

 These structures are not usually known for their architectural value.
 As Architectural Record has noted, "In the Pantheon of Building Types, the parking garage lurks somewhere in the vicinity of prisons and toll plazas."
-The New York Times has labeled parking structures as "the grim afterthought of American design".
+The New York Times has labelled parking structures as "the grim afterthought of American design".